+Differences

-Differences for Cello and Piano
+for Viola and Piano

-DIFFERENCES was composed in February 1998 for cellist Derek Snyder.
+DIFFERENCES was composed in February 1998 for cellist Derek Snyder and transcribed by the composer for viola.
 The work is comprised of five short movements, very much like a suite or partita in the Baroque style.
 However, the individual little pieces are radically different from each other in style and content.
-Originally, the intent was to transcribe an earlier chamber work, Dance Partita, in its entirety for cello and piano (resulting in seven or eight movements).
+Originally, the intent was to transcribe an earlier chamber work, Dance Partita, in its entirety (resulting in seven or eight movements).
 Instead, the project grew into its own as the work progressed.
 The only movements taken from the chamber piece are Air and Country Dance.

-Strand is a kind of pop tune where the cello has the vocal line.
-The piano supplies harmonies and rhythms against which the cello sings.
+Strand is a kind of pop tune where the viola has the vocal line.
+The piano supplies harmonies and rhythms against which the viola sings.
 Different from an actual pop tune, the rhythms are a bit more complex and sometimes jarring.